Olaus Martini

-Olof Mårtensson (1557 – 17 March 1609) also known by the Latin form Olaus Martini, was Archbishop of Uppsala from 1601 to his death.
+Olof Mårtensson (1557 – 17 March 1609), also known by the Latin form Olaus Martini, was Archbishop of Uppsala from 1601 to his death.

-Born in Uppsala, Sweden, he first enrolled in the University of Uppsala, but when it was temporarily closed in 1578 he travelled abroad.
-In 1583 he received his master's degree at the University of Rostock and then travelled home again.
+Born in Uppsala, Sweden, he first enrolled in the University of Uppsala, but when it was temporarily closed in 1578, he travelled abroad.
+In 1583, he received his master's degree at the University of Rostock and then travelled home again.

 On returning, he made a reputation for himself when he criticized the liturgy of Swedish King John III, who held somewhat Catholic beliefs despite Sweden having been Lutheran since 1531.

-The king's brother Duke Charles, who later became King Charles IX, promoted Olaus to Archbishop of Uppsala in 1601.
-Despite his support, Martini was fundamentally in opposition to the beliefs of duke Charles, a conflict which eventually led to disputes between the two.
+The king's brother, Duke Charles, who later became King Charles IX, promoted Olaus to Archbishop of Uppsala in 1601.
+Despite his support, Martini was fundamentally in opposition to the beliefs of Duke Charles, a conflict which eventually led to disputes between the two.
 Martini was an orthodox Lutheran, while Duke Charles is believed to have been inclined towards Calvinistic tenets—which he himself denied (see: crypto-Calvinism).

-In 1606 Martini had a text published which was sharply polemising against Catholic and Calvinistic tenets.
+In 1606, Martini had a text published which was sharply polemising against Catholic and Calvinistic tenets.

-Although he was in opposition to the king and the duke, he was considered a hard-working and trustworthy man by the University of Uppsala and by his communion.
+Although he was in opposition to the king and the duke, he was considered a hard-working and trustworthy man by the University of Uppsala and by his community.